History of the United States (2016–present): Democratic backsliding

+The V-Dem Institute said in 2026 regarding Trump's presidency that "the speed with which American democracy is currently dismantled is unprecedented in modern history".
+The institute noted executive overreach undermining the rule of law, suppression and intimidation of media and dissenting voices, loss of legislative constraints, and declining civil rights, equality, and freedom of expression.

+Beginning in October 2025, The New York Times editorial board published an Autocracy Index showing erosion of US democracy using various benchmarks, offering "a way to understand how much Mr. Trump is eroding American democracy" since his January 2025 inauguration.

-During the 2020s, scholars and historians of democracy identified a democratic backsliding in the United States.
-The V-Dem Democracy indices's electoral democracy index score for the United States peaked in 2015 and declined sharply after 2016, for which year it was also downgraded to "flawed democracy" by the Economist Intelligence Unit in its annual Democracy Index report.
+During the 2020s, scholars and historians identified significant democratic backsliding in the United States.
+The V-Dem Democracy Indices's electoral democracy index score for the United States peaked in 2015 and declined sharply after 2016, for which year it was also downgraded to "flawed democracy" by the Economist Intelligence Unit in its annual Democracy Index report.
 Both V-Dem and Freedom House downgraded the United States in 2018.
 According to James Grumbach, beyond the national level, democratic backsliding has occurred in American states under unified Republican Party control while Democratic Party-controlled and divided states have become more democratic.
 Grumbach also states "policies are more varied across the states as red and blue party coalitions implement increasingly distinct agendas."
 This backsliding has been accompanied by legislation restricting the civil rights of gender and sexual minorities, abortion rights, and voting rights.

+In the V-Dem Institute's democracy report published in 2026, which describes the year 2025, the U.S. was classified as an "electoral democracy" for the first time in over 50 years, losing its status as a liberal democracy.